nikkiguo/nikkiguo/README.md

 # Hello, World! :wave:
 **Welcome to my GitHub profile!**

-My name is Nikki and I am a high school student interested in using computer science to make an impact.
+My name is Nikki and I am a student interested in using computer science to make an impact.
 From exploring abstract math concepts to developing language proficiency, I am enthusiatic about learning new things!

 **My other interests include:**
 - Research